occ2vec: A principal approach to representing occupations using natural language processing: Applications

 \subsubsection{The occupational degree to artificial intelligence}

-Turning to the occupational degree of AI, we use the Definition \ref{Def:artificial_general_intelligence} to \ref{Def:prescriptive_analytics} presented in Appendix \ref{App:ai}.
+Turning to the occupational degree of AI, we use the Definitions \ref{Def:artificial_general_intelligence}--\ref{Def:prescriptive_analytics} presented in Appendix \ref{App:ai}.
 Similar, all figures and tables for this application is deferred to Appendix \ref{App:ai}.
 We start by considering the top and bottom 10 occupations on degree of AI from Table \ref{Tbl:top_and_bottom10_artificial_intelligence}.
-In top 10, we find e.g., data scientists and statisticians, which is aligned with our expectation.
-These occupations involve tasks that require various forms of e.g., predictive and prescriptive analytics, which are integral parts of AI.
+In top 10, we find e.g., business intelligence analysts and statisticians, which is aligned with our expectation as these occupations involve tasks that require various forms of e.g., predictive and prescriptive analytics, which are integral parts of AI.
 In the bottom 10, we find e.g., manicurists, pedicurists, and stonemasons.

 \VerticalSpace Considering the degree of AI by major occupational groups and educational requirement, we show Figure \ref{Fig:artificial_intelligence_on_major_group_title} and Figure \ref{Fig:artificial_intelligence_on_education}, respectively.
 As expected, the top major occupational groups computer and mathematical occupations, which coincides with the top occupations from Table \ref{Tbl:top_and_bottom10_artificial_intelligence}.
 The educational requirements tend to be higher for occupations with high degrees of AI, which makes sense as AI is difficult to skill to acquire, but the association is not monotonically increasing in education.
+In fact, occupations requiring bachelor's or master's degrees tend to have a higher exposure to AI than occupations that require doctoral degrees.